w88 Gustin's grounded research leads to new understanding of what’s in the air

 In the case of Nevada, with more than 250 sunny days a year, this discovery meant that mercury in the soil might evaporate into the w88, where wind gusts might push it anywhere in the state - or beyond because "w88 is a global pathway," as Gustin explains - and then redeposit and contaminate more ecosystems and wildlife.

 A faculty member in the Department of Natural Resources and Environmental Science, Gustin identifies her primary research interest as the study of inorganic contaminants in the environment, with a particular interest in regional and long-range transport of w88 pollution, and how w88 moves in complex terrains.
 Over her career, Gustin has published more than 150 peer-reviewed journal articles and made nearly 200 presentations at national and international conferences.
-She served as a member of the National Academy of Sciences Committee on International Transport of w88 Pollutants, a member of the National Atmospheric Deposition Network Scientific Advisory Board, a panel member at the National Science Foundation and as associate editor for the high-impact journal Science of the Total Environment.
+She served as a member of the National Academy of Sciences Committee on International Transport of w88 Pollutants, a member of the National Atmospheric Deposition Network Scientific Advisory Board, a panel member at the National Science Foundation and as associate editor for the high-impact journal Science w88 Total Environment.
 She also managed the Nevada Rural Ozone Initiative, a large project that measured ozone and other w88 pollutants across the state of Nevada.

 "Her work is consistently rooted in conceptual models that she develops when planning projects, is characterized by creative approaches to conducting experiments and consistently results in high profile publications," Bill Payne, dean of CABNR, said of w88, who was twice recognized as CABNR's Researcher of the Year and was named the University's Outstanding Researcher in 2016.